 Preserve Ingram Dunes has been working to advocate for the permanent protection of this community treasure since 2016.
 We should all be grateful for their civic leadership and steadfast commitment to this cause.

 On March 23, 2018, DHEC published a public notice indicating that Hillside Development, by and through Scott Jackson, has requested stormwater, wastewater and water permits and coastal zone consistency (“CZC”) certification.
 The developer also needs either an approval from the Planning Commission for the City of North Myrtle Beach for the tree cutting and replacement schedule or a more stringent Board of Zoning Appeals approval for the tree removal.
 The City and DHEC authorizations are the last regulatory obstacle in the path of development.

 On March 29, 2018, the Planning Commission published a public notice indicating that Hillside Development, through its engineers at DDC, asked the Commission to reconsider its vote of “no action” on the tree cutting and replacement.
-Although a member showed up with a DDC emblazoned mug at the meeting, the Commission did not change its mind at the April 3 meeting and bulk clearcutting can only be approved by the Board of Zoning Appeals at this point.
+The Commission did not change its mind at the April 3 meeting and bulk clearcutting can only be approved by the Board of Zoning Appeals at this point.
 In any case, the DHEC permits must be denied given the many inconsistencies with the Coastal Zone Management Act and the Coastal Zone Program.
 Moreover, a public hearing is in order due to the magnitude of the issues at stake.

 The Ingram Dunes are one of the last remaining natural systems and open green spaces in the City of North Myrtle Beach and serve important functions and values such as stormwater filtration, wildlife habitat, storm buffer and recreation.
 They have a rich geologic and cultural significance not only to residents and visitors, but to all South Carolinians as the highest and oldest publicly-accessible dune system in the state.